amenadiel/google-maps-documentation/docs/LatLng.md

 *   Latitude ranges between -90 and 90 degrees, inclusive.
 Values above or below this range will be clamped to the range \[-90, 90\].
 This means that if the value specified is less than -90, it will be set to -90.
 And if the value is greater than 90, it will be set to 90.
 *   Longitude ranges between -180 and 180 degrees, inclusive.
 Values above or below this range will be wrapped so that they fall within the range.
 For example, a value of -190 will be converted to 170.
 A value of 190 will be converted to -170.
 This reflects the fact that longitudes wrap around the globe.

-_first_
+Although the default map projection associates longitude with the x-coordinate of the map, and latitude with the y-coordinate, the latitude coordinate is always written _first_, followed by the longitude.
-LatLng
+Notice that you cannot modify the coordinates of a LatLng.
+If you want to compute another point, you have to create a new one.

-Most methods that accept LatLng objects also accept a [LatLngLiteral](https://github.com/amenadiel/google-maps-documentation/blob/master/docs/LatLngLiteral.md) object, so that the following are equivalent:
+Most methods that accept LatLng objects also accept a [LatLngLiteral](LatLngLiteral.md) object, so that the following are equivalent:

  map.setCenter(new google.maps.LatLng(-34, 151));
  map.setCenter({lat: -34, lng: 151});